cpske/ISP/agile/agile.md

 ---

 "Agile" is a mindset based on a set of **values**.
-The values are elaborated in a collection of 12 principles.
+The values are elaborated in a collection of [12 principles](#twelve-agile-principles)

-There are many practices and methodologies to help you apply Agile, but the mindset is the most important factor for success in applying practices or methods, according to experts.
+There are many practices and methodologies based on Agile concepts, but the mindset is the most important factor for success in application, according to experts.

 Agile is *not* a software process -- Agile values and practices are part of many software processes.